jfzhang726/learn-nanogpt/README.md

 # learn-nanogpt
 Learn Andrej Karpathy's nano-gpt tutorial

-It took me quite a while to finish watching the 4 hour long tutorial video.
-Reason one is that I literally wrote the code line by line, i.e. pause the video every few minutes to type the code, so the progress is slow.
+Andrej Karpathy published a 4 hour long video in July 2024, explaning reproducing a GPT model.
+It took me quite a while to finish the tutorial video.
+Reason one is that I literally typed the code line by line, i.e. pause the video every few minutes to type the code, so the progress is slow.
 Reason two, more importantly, is that there are too many details to pay attention to, and many additional documents are read to understand the details.

+I finally had a 125M GPT model trained in my hand.
+I want to record my experience of learning, coding, and training.

 This document:
 - IS the note of my experience of learning, recording things that took me some time to figure out during learning and coding, but not elaborated or covered in the tutorial.
 - IS NOT a note or transacript or review of the nano-gpt tutorial.
 Andrej Karpathy is an amazing teacher, his tutorial is clear and instructive.
 There is no need for additional review.

-This document is written after I finished the tutorial, and the order of the sections are rearranged to be more logical, instead of following the order of my learning and coding.
+This document is written after I finished the tutorial, and the order of the sections are rearranged to be more logical.

+I will start with the workflow of using Lmabdalab GPU instance, and then a number of highlights of what I learned from the tutorial and the code.

 ## 1. Workflow of using Lmabdalab GPU instance